 If there be few that find the narrow way which leads to life which Christ spoke of, there must be even fewer who are actually teaching it.

-The natural man is usually the last one to find out he is not spiritual because he will not judge himself thusly, especially those who think themselves to be Bible experts.
+The natural man is actually the last one to find out he is not spiritual because he will not judge himself thusly, especially those who think themselves to be Bible experts.

 They will then cunningly take the spiritual teachings of the Bible and force them into what fits their pet doctrines every time, because they do not understand the teachings Christ taught, so as a result they “are foolishness to him”.
 The reason for this is “he CANNOT know them, because they are spiritually discerned.”
 If they do not line up with his way of thinking and natural lifestyle, then they will be read over but never expounded, explained away but never broken down, and/or even ignored.
 Since this kind of man does not know his limits, he will proceed to judge those who are spiritual, but not with righteous judgment, since he does not accept the ways of the Spirit of God which includes living by faith.
 His accusations are not judgment at all because it is based on his own fears and natural tendencies, replacing “the mind of Christ” with their own clever opinions and deception.